jpenren/thymeleaf-spring-data-dialect/README.md

 </div>
 ```

-It's all, by default SpringDataDialect search in the request for the attribute "page" or if one attribute of type Page<?> exists.
+It's all, by default SpringDataDialect search in the request for the attribute "page" or if one attribute of type org.springframework.data.domain.Page<?> exists.